 Videos / Handouts

 Another back up plan is to have a video(s) or handout(s) of the activities available for attendees post the class.
 This is especially useful when talking over code, or explaining how to use a specific tool.
 Allowing the student to work though the material again in their own time, pausing where they need to.
-If you